-Rich and decadent red velvet seven layer bars are everything we love about classic seven layer bars on top of a red velvet cookie crust.
-They’re chewy, gooey, buttery, and sweet!
+These red velvet seven layer bars are everything we love about classic seven layer bars, but they’re baked on top of a red velvet cookie crust.
+These loaded bars are extra chewy, gooey, buttery, and sweet!

 Attention red velvet lovers!
-Today’s red velvet seven layer bars recipe comes from my dear friend Deborah’s cookbook, Red Velvet Lover’s Cookbook.
+These red velvet seven layer bars recipe comes from my dear friend Deborah’s cookbook, Red Velvet Lover’s Cookbook.
 Deborah blogs at Taste and Tell and wrote this cookbook for anyone madly in love with red velvet’s flavor.
-Yes, it’s a book of all things red velvet– I like your style, Deborah.
+Yes, it’s a book of all things red velvet!
 I knew sharing a recipe from this cookbook would be a hit considering how much we all love red velvet cake and red velvet cupcakes.

 These red velvet seven layer bars remind me of classic magic bars (also known as seven layer bars) but incorporate red velvet.
 The base is a soft, cookie-like red velvet layer.
 On top of that?
 A rich, sweet, chewy, gooey, and completely overloaded smorgasbord of toppings.
 Go big or go home.